The best way to learn French starts right at home.

 It can be hard to keep up with the Joneses in terms of all the latest trends, but when it comes to learning French from home, don’t find yourself left in the dust!
 Tenez-vous à jour (stay up to date) and equip yourself with a well-stocked arsenal of materials for learning.

 - French learning websites are a great tool for ongoing learning and language practice.
 Make a bookmarks folder in your browser filled with your favorite sites.
-To get you started, here are 10 great websites for French learners and six websites where you can listen to native French speech.
+To get you started, here are some great websites for French learners and a few websites where you can listen to native French speech.

 Language learning apps are relatively inexpensive (sometimes free!) and diverse in format.
 Find the one that works for your routine for French learning at your fingertips.